imptype/github-discord-webhook/README.md

 Demo: https://i.imgur.com/nyqJfSx.png

 ## Running
-1. Make a new project on [Deta](https://web.deta.sh/home).
-2. Click the 'Deploy to Deta' button on this repo.
-3. Select your project and enter the environment variables.
+1. Run `git clone https://github.com/imptype/github-discord-webhook` to clone this repository.
+2. Run `cd github-discord-webhook` to go into the right folder.
+3. Run `curl -fsSL https://get.deta.dev/space-cli.sh | sh` in Terminal to install Space CLI.
+4. Run `space login` and enter your access token when prompted.
+    - Access Tokens can be generated from https://deta.space -> Settings.
+5. Run `space new` and enter an app name.
+6. Run `space push` to upload the files to Deta Space.
+8. Go to https://deta.space and update the environemnt variables in your app's settings.
    - `DISCORD_WEBHOOK_URL` is https://discord.com/api/webhooks/{id}/{token}
       - Edit Discord channel -> Integrations -> New webhook -> Copy webhook URL
    - `GITHUB_ACCESS_TOKEN` is text that looks like `github_pat_{token}`, required if repo's are private.
       - Github settings -> Developer settings -> Personal access tokens -> Generate new token -> Set `Contents` permission to read-only -> Click generate -> Copy the token text.
-4. Once deployed, set the repo's `push` event webhook to point to this page of the Micro's URL: [https://{id}.deta.dev/github](https://deta.sh)
+8. Set the repo's `push` event webhook to point to this page of the aoo's URL: [https://{app_name}-1-{a1234567}.deta.space](https://deta.soace)
    - Repo settings -> Webhooks -> Add new webhook -> Write in `Payload URL`
+   - URL can be found/opened by clicking on your app in https://deta.space.

 ## Deploy
 Click the following button to deploy this Micro in your own Deta project: